w3c/ServiceWorker/explainer.md

 * Navigations within your ServiceWorker's scope
 * Any requests triggered by those pages, even if they're to another origin

-The means you get to hear about requests for the page itself, the CSS, JS, images, XHR, beacons… all of it.
+This means you get to hear about requests for the page itself, the CSS, JS, images, XHR, beacons… all of it.
 The exceptions are:

 * iframes & `<object>`s - these will pick their own controller based on their resource URL
 * ServiceWorkers - requests to fetch/update a ServiceWorker don't go through the SerivceWorker